MaciekBaron/sublime-list-less-vars/README.md

 ![Screenshot](http://i41.tinypic.com/eajivq.png)

-Please note that the plugin currently does not understand variable scope and therefore will not display the appropriate value if the variable is overwritten in the current scope.
+Please note that the plugin currently does not understand variable scope and therefore will display all the occurances of a variable.

 Installation
 ------------